Synctest-hub/angular-scheduler-globalization-and-localization/README.md

 ![Localization in Scheduler](localize.png)

-8. You can refer the available locale keys from the following documentation link: https://ej2.syncfusion.com/angular/documentation/schedule/localization/?#localizing-the-static-scheduler-text
+8. You can refer all the available locale keys from the following documentation link: https://ej2.syncfusion.com/angular/documentation/schedule/localization/?#localizing-the-static-scheduler-text

 ## Running on development server